vernfongchao/MvDc/README.md

    - `npx dotenv sequelize db:migrate`
    - `npx dotenv sequelize db:seed:all`

-7b. or
+7b.
+You can also run this script that will run all the commands above

    - `npm run db:setup`

-which will run a script that will run all the commands above

 8. Start the server in the backend terminal